KishorNaik/Redis-Messaging-Broker/README.md

 # Redis-Messaging-Broker
 This package offers a comprehensive Redis Messaging Broker, utilizing both the Publish/Subscribe and Request/Reply patterns.
 It integrates seamlessly with .NET applications, enabling efficient asynchronous communication through the Publish/Subscribe pattern, which supports decoupled message broadcasting to multiple subscribers, enhancing scalability and flexibility.
-Additionally, the Request/Reply pattern facilitates direct, asynchronous communication, ideal for scenarios requiring immediate feedback or acknowledgment.
+Additionally, the Request/Reply pattern facilitates direct, synchronous communication, ideal for scenarios requiring immediate feedback or acknowledgment.
 This package is perfect for developers aiming to build responsive, event-driven systems with Redis as the core messaging infrastructure.

 ## Prerequisites
 Before using this NuGet package, ensure you have Redis installed.
 You can either install the Redis Docker image or set up Redis on Windows.